ulikoehler/YakDB/YakServer/doc/mapred-protocol.md

-# ZeroDB MapReduce protocol specification
+# YakDB MapReduce protocol specification

 This document describes the communications